-Payments made by personal check, business check or online by ACH will be subject to a 14 day hold to allow for clearance of funds.
+Payments made by personal check, business check or online by ACH will be subject to a 14-day hold to allow for clearance of funds.
 This hold will not be lifted until 14 days have passed, regardless of your scheduled registration date.
 Any holds on your account must be satisfied before registration for the upcoming term will be allowed.

-If you have questions regarding an outstanding balance or a financial hold on your account, please contact the Student Accounts Office at (630) 829-6503.
+If you have questions regarding an outstanding balance or a financial hold on your account, please contact Student Accounts at (630) 829-6503.

 Tuition and fees are incurred at the time of registration.
-For ALL programs (with the exception of the Flat Rate programs), payment of tuition, fees and housing charges is due seven (7) calendar days after the first day of class unless the balance is covered by financial aid or set up on a payment plan through TuitionPay (see below).
-Tuition for the Flat Rate programs is due PRIOR to the start of your program, unless the full balance of the program will be covered by financial aid or through your employer via direct billing (see #5 below).
+For ALL programs (with the exception of flat-rate programs), payment of tuition, fees and housing charges is due seven (7) calendar days after the first day of class unless the balance is covered by financial aid or set up on a payment plan through TuitionPay (see below).
+Tuition for flat-rate programs is due PRIOR to the start of your program, unless the full balance of the program will be covered by financial aid or through your employer via direct billing (see #5 below).